juunghyun/mokokoroom/README.md

 # mokokoroom
-This site is loskark outfit simulator
+This site provides a Lostark dps simulator.